jsoulier/fluid_simulation/README.md

 https://github.com/user-attachments/assets/da450974-2e93-45e5-acac-0d70a1bbebc6

-3D Fluid Simulation using SDL3 GPU with compute shaders
+Implementation of [Fluid Simulation for Dummies](https://mikeash.com/pyblog/fluid-simulation-for-dummies.html) using the new SDL3 GPU API with compute shaders

 ### Building